Agile Resource Hub

 Tl;dr:

-I restructured the information architecture to surface high-traffic pages, elevate events to a dedicated section, and add clear pathways for both learning and content management.
-This addressed both personas' needs: Tina could now find training events and role guidance more easily, while Zak gained clearer access to admin functionality.
+I restructured the information architecture to surface high-traffic pages, elevate events to a dedicated section, and create clear pathways for both learning and content management - addressing the needs of both learners seeking resources and admins managing content.

-An overview of the redesigned site, showing how the simplified navigation and content hierarchy work together across pages.
+An overview of the redesigned site's simplified navigation and content hierarchy across pages.

 Impact & Takeaways